dapr/docs/daprdocs/content/en/reference/api/configuration_api.md

 ### Provide a route for Dapr to send configuration changes

-When subscribing to configuration changes, Dapr invokes the application whenever a configuration item changes.
+subscribing to configuration changes, Dapr invokes the application whenever a configuration item changes.
+Your application can have a `/configuration` endpoint that is called for all key updates that are subscribed to.
+The endpoint(s) can be made more specific for a given configuration store by adding `/<store-name>` and for a specific key by adding `/<store-name>/<key>` to the route.

 #### HTTP Request